hathitrust/usdocs_registry/README.md

 # United States Government Documents Registry (alpha)

-A Blacklight powered interface for the government documents index.
+A Blacklight powered interface for the Government Documents index.
 This repository is unlikely to be useful outside of HathiTrust.

 ## Installation